13 Great Outdoor Activities for Families Around Pismo Beach

 Dinosaur Caves Kayaking (Photo: Allison Tibaldi)

-If you are traveling with kids who are at least seven years of age, book a tour with Central Coast Kayaks.
-The two-hour Morro Bay wildlife tour is flat-water paddling experience that’s a fit for novices as well as experienced kayakers.
+If you’re traveling with kids who are at least eight years of age, book a tour with Central Coast Kayaks.
+The two-hour Morro Bay wildlife kayaking tour is flat-water experience that’s a fit for novices as well as experienced kayakers.
 Paddle between kelp forests and rock outcroppings as you glimpse sea otters, seals, and dolphins.
 Explore the tide pools filled with sea stars, anemone, and urchins.
 The guided tour includes instruction, all equipment, a wetsuit, snack, water, and souvenir photos.

-For those looking for an adrenaline rush, the Dinosaur Cave Excursion is made-to-order.
+For more of an adrenaline rush near Pismo Beach, the company’s Dinosaur Cave Excursion (ages 12 and up) is made-to-order.
 Wind through a series of grottoes, arches, and coves as you paddle in and around the Dinosaur Caves, only accessible from the water.
-For kids over 12 and their physically fit parents, this guided tour is equal parts strenuous and exhilarating.

 View of Pismo Beach surfers and coastline on a sunny day